This post will help the readers a lot because the errors mentioned can occur very frequently.

 Git push fails with rejected error

 This error occurs because you didn't execute git pull before git push.
-Example:
+Example:$ git pull

 $ git push